-The purpose of this charter is to set out the functions and responsibilities of the board of directors of the Corporation ("Board").
+The purpose of this charter is to set out the functions and responsibilities of the board of directors of the Corporation ('Board').

 The Corporation is a body corporate established under the Victorian Funds Management Corporation Act (1994) ('VFMC Act').
-The Corporation is subject to the general direction and control of the Treasurer and accordingly, the Board is accountable to the Treasurer1 in respect of the performance by the Corporation of its functions.
+The Corporation is subject to the general direction and control of the Treasurer and accordingly, the Board is accountable to the Treasurer in respect of the performance by the Corporation of its functions.
+The Corporation is a public authority but does not represent the Crown.